Olympus PEN-F versus Sony A7

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the PEN-F comes out slightly ahead of the A7 (10 : 9 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the PEN-F comes out slightly ahead of the A7 (10 : 9 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 |Olympus PEN-F (⇒ rgt)||-||82/100 Silver||4.5/5||4.5/5||5/5||2016||1,199||latest||check|

 |Nikon D610 (⇒ lft | rgt)||HiRec||87/100 Gold||4.5/5||4.5/5||4.5/5||2013||1,999||latest||check|

 |Olympus E-M10 III (⇒ lft | rgt)||Rec||80/100||4.5/5||..||4.5/5||2017||649||latest||check|

 |Olympus E-M1 II (⇒ lft | rgt)||HiRec||85/100 Gold||4.5/5||5/5||4.5/5||2016||1,999||latest||check|